glotzerlab/garnett/doc/readerswriters.rst

 The following collection of readers and writers is ordered by different file formats.

-POS-Files
+POS Files
 ---------

-The *POS*-format is a non-standardized *text-based* format which is human-readable, but very inefficient for storing of trajectory data.
+The *POS* format is a non-standardized *text-based* format which is human-readable, but very inefficient for storing of trajectory data.
 The format is used as primary input/output format for the **injavis** visualization tool.
 HOOMD-blue provides a writer for this format, which is classified as deprecated since version 2.0.